The Exacta Box Myth

 And to be fair — most of the time, they’re right.

-Most bettors do lose with exacta boxes.
-But it’s not because of the structure…
+Most players do lose with exacta boxes.
+But it’s not because of the structure.
+It’s because of how they select the horses.

-When you box the public’s top three favorites, don’t factor in class, pace breakdowns, or trainer intent, and then hit “submit” — yes, you’re just donating to the pool.
+When you box the public’s top three favorites, ignore class, pace breakdowns, trainer intent, and simply hit submit — yes, you’re probably just donating to the pool.

-But when you actually know how to select the right four horses — not just who might win, but who is most likely to run 1-2 together — the exacta box becomes one of the most profitable, underutilized tools in all of handicapping.
+But when you know how to identify the right four horses — not just who can win, but who is most likely to run 1-2 together — the exacta box becomes one of the most powerful, underutilized structures in handicapping.

 💣 Why Most Exacta Boxes Fail